litmuschaos/v1-litmus-docs/docs/kubelet-service-kill.md

 ## Entry Criteria

-- Application Node is healthy before chaos injection
+- Application pods should be healthy before chaos injection.

 ## Exit Criteria

-- Application Node should be healthy post chaos injection
+- Application pods and the node should be healthy post chaos injection.

 ## Details

 - This experiment Causes the application to become unreachable on account of node turning unschedulable (NotReady) due to kubelet service kill.
-- The kubelet service kill has been injected gracefully on a  node to make it unschedulable for a certain TOTAL_CHAOS_DURATION.
-The application node should be healthy once chaos is stopped and the services are reaccessable
+- The kubelet service has been stopped/killed on a node to make it unschedulable for a certain duration i.e `TOTAL_CHAOS_DURATION`.
+The application node should be healthy after the chaos injection and the services should be reaccessable.
 - The application implies services.
 Can be reframed as:
 Test application resiliency upon replica getting unreachable caused due to kubelet service down.